pokergeist/Arduino-Plot-lib/CirquePinnacle/readme.md

 # Cirque Pinnacle Arduino Lib

+## Intro

+This library is meant to facilitate the use of a Cirque GlidePoint trackpad.
+In this case, specifically ones using the Gen3 (or Gen2?)
+Pinnacle ASIC.

 ## Status

 The (known) existing bugs have been eliminated.
 Feel free to try the code.